TSVermeulen/AircraftDuctedFanOptimisation/README.md

 - Dill (Optimisation framework only)
 - Pandas

-The tools and frameworks developed in this thesis were written in Python 3.12.8 using a conda environment.
+The tools and frameworks developed in this thesis were written in Python 3.12.8 using a standard conda environment.
 Although the author sees no issues with usage at other Python versions, no guarantees are given.
-An offline Python install package is available in the misc subfolder of this repository.

 ## The UDFDAC